How to Say Thank You to Your Babysitter

 Make It Personal

-When you use the same babysitter for a long time, she may become part of your extended family.
+When you use the same babysitter for a long time, they may become part of your extended family.
 Handmade gifts from your children are truly special and something your sitter can keep and cherish.

 • Visit one of those “paint your own pottery” places and make a plate, mug, or vase with your children’s handprints on it.